Design and Scheduling of an AI-based Queueing System: Diffusion limits

 \item (Cumulative service time) for any predicted class $l\in [K]$, let $\fR_l^n$ be the total service time requested by jobs predicted as class $l$, among the first $\lfloor t\rfloor$ jobs arriving in the system, i.e.,

 Moreover, let $\VTfR = \{\TfR_{l}\}_{l\in[K]}$ be the corresponding diffusion-scaled process, defined as

 \end{enumerate} \end{definition}

 We define $\fZ_{kl}^n$ and $\fR^n_l$ on $[0, n]$, and $\TfZ_{kl}^n$ and $\TfR^n_l$ on $[0, 1]$ for analysis simplicity, and these processes can be naturally extended to $[0, +\infty)$ to apply the martingale FCLT in Lemma~\ref{lemma: Martingale FCLT}.
-In addition, we introduce the following rescaled and centered processes $\BrtU^n_0(t)$ and $(\VBrfZ^n, \VBrfR^n, \BrtV_0^n)$ for analysis purposes. \begin{definition}[Arrival and service processes of predicted classes II] Given a classifier $\model$ and a sequence of queueing systems, we define the rescaled and centered processes for a given system $n$ and time $t\in [0, 1]$ as followings:
+In addition, we introduce the following rescaled and centered processes $\BrtU^n_0(t)$ and $(\VBrfZ^n, \VBrfR^n, \BrtV_0^n)$ to facilitate the analysis. \begin{definition}[Arrival and service processes of predicted classes II] Given a classifier $\model$ and a sequence of queueing systems, we define the rescaled and centered processes for a given system $n$ and time $t\in [0, 1]$ as followings:

 \end{definition}

 One can check that $\BrtU_0^n , \BrtV_0^n, \VBrfZ^n, \VBrfR^n $ are closely related to $\TtU_0^n , \TtV_0^n, \VTfZ^n, \VTfR^n$ by noting that for any $t\in[0, 1]$,

 Under Assumptions~\ref{assumption: data generating process} and~\ref{assumption: second order moments}, we establish the weak convergence of $\BrtU^n_0(t)$ and $(\VBrfZ^n, \VBrfR^n, \BrtV_0^n)$ using the martingale FCLT in Lemma~\ref{lemma: Martingale FCLT}. \begin{lemma}[Individual weak convergence] Suppose that Assumptions~\ref{assumption: data generating process},~\ref{assumption: heavy traffic}, and~\ref{assumption: second order moments} hold.
 Then, there exist Brownian motions $\BrtU_0$ and $(\VBrfZ, \VBrfR, \BrtV_0)$ such that (i) $\BrtU_0^n \Rightarrow \BrtU_0$ in $(\mathcal{D}, J_1)$; (ii) $(\VBrfZ^n, \VBrfR^n, \BrtV_0^n) \Rightarrow (\VBrfZ, \VBrfR, \BrtV_0)$ in $(\mathcal{D}^{K(K+1) + 1}, WJ_1)$. \end{lemma} We defer a detailed proof of the lemma to Section~\ref{subsection: proof of individual weak convergence}.